beaver-factory/bootcamp_benchmark/README.md

 This command will run all the unit tests in the project and provide a verbose output.

 For tests in the `loader` function app, you will need to run tests against a containerised PostgreSQL server.
-You will first need to have docker running and then run
+You will first need to have `Docker` running and then run
 ```bash
 make dock
 ```